dendronhq/dendron-site/vault/dendron.pro.dendron-plugin.md

     - tests are in `plugin-core/src/test/suite-integ/{COMMAND}`
     - testing instructions are [[heree|dendron.dev.testing]]
 5. Write command logic
+1. If it makes sense, add a keyboard shortcut for the command.
+Make sure it doesn't conflict with an generic VSCode command or existing Dendron commands.
+You can detect existing keybindings by using the guide [here](https://code.visualstudio.com/docs/getstarted/keybindings#_detecting-keybinding-conflicts)
 6. Add command to `src/commands/index.ts`
 7. Submit pull request

+# Dev

+You can control the log level in the workspace settings using `dendron.logLevel`.
+This sets the log level for the plugin and well any server it launches.
+You will need to restart the workspace for the log level to take effect.